|Washington Coast Cleanup||April 17, 2021|

 For more information about helping with volunteer check-in, recycling, and food service, please contact our beach coordinator: shelly (at) ourbeach.org.

-Please check in before beginning any cleanup activities.
+Please check in with the Washington CoastSavers volunteers at the Oysterville Approach before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
-All volunteers must register and sign a State Parks volunteer timesheet.
-Check-in will be at the beach, from 9:30 a.m until noon.
+All volunteers must register and sign a CoastSavers event waiver form.
+Check-in will be at the beach approach, from 8:00 a.m. until 11 a.m.

-Beach Features: There is a pit toilet, and no sinks.
+There is a pit toilet and no sinks.
 Parking is limited to the side of the dirt access road.

 - Wear gloves, proper clothing, and water-resistant shoes.